job-seeker/job-seeker-backend/README.md

 ```
 PUT /api/profile/:profileId
 ```
-From this GET request, user will receive the following:
+From this PUT request, user will receive the following:
 ```javascript
 {
   name: 'Peter Parker',